How to Effectively Reduce Manufacturing Waste Using Data

 Producing products than what is planned is also a waste and overdoing the production can cost the company relatively higher.
 The excess WIP, product and people movement, siloed operations, poor scheduling can lead to additional scrap and costs heavily.
 Unreliable processes, inconsistent production schedules, semi or no automation can often lead to overproduction.
 This type of waste is quite common in most manufacturing companies.

 Inventory consists of raw materials, WIP, and finished goods.
 Over purchasing, manufacturing or transportation can often lead to inventory waste and this could arm and leg for manufacturers if poorly managed.
 Lack of demand forecasting, process optimization, and over transportation can lead to this type of waste, and controlling this is extremely critical to improve product development and delivery.

 Overproduction or inefficiency leads to machine waste.
 Using the same machine for long working hours could impact its efficiency.
 Heat and friction can contribute to machine inefficiencies and lead to machine repairs.
 Poorly managed and maintained machines could lead to poor productions and costs higher.
 It’s always important to maintain the machines well to avoid machine repair and labor costs.

 Well, by now you’d developed some insights into manufacturing waste and its impact.
 Let’s dive deep into the discussion of how data analytics could reduce waste and improve process, production, and quality.

 Tips to reduce waste using technologies and data analytics

 Before getting into data analytics, there comes the significant part of collecting data to use the analytics.
-When it comes to collection data and processing it, as a manufacturer you have to focus on the top technologies like IoT, AI, Cloud, Mobile and Web applications.
-When all these technologies are used together, garnering data, processing and analyzing for improvement is extremely seamless and impactful.
+When it comes to collecting data and processing it, as a manufacturer you have to focus on the top technologies like the Internet of things, AI, Cloud, Mobile, and Web applications.
+When all these technologies are used together, garnering data, processing, and analyzing for improvement is extremely seamless and impactful.

 Efficient defect management